HUSTLE Defense Accelerator Frequently Asked Questions

 A two (2) person team or larger is preferred.
 A technical and business founder is the preferred arrangement.
 The HUSTLE Defense Accelerator application process details what you need to apply.

 Why do I need a technical founder and a business developer?

 Companies can be started by anyone.
-The HUSTLE Defense Accelerator is looking for startups that have a technical founder or the idea originator.
-This person is someone that has the technical background to develop the idea.
+The HUSTLE Defense Accelerator is looking for startups that have a technical founder or an idea originator.
+This person has the technical background to develop the idea.
 People like this are usually engineers, programmers, web developers/designers, or scientists.
 The HUSTLE Defense Accelerator is also interested in a person with Business Development expertise as this is necessary for small early-stage startups to identify customers and new market opportunities needed for the startup to grow and prosper.